 One of the first challenges was the relocation of the neighboring population of the international rapids, which was to be flooded to provide sufficient depth as well as power pools.
 In total, 260 square kilometers of land were expropriated.
 The American side did not present many relocation problems since it was sparsely settled, but the more densely populated Canadian side included several riverside towns such as Iroquois, Morrisburg, Ingleside, and Long Sault.
 Overall, the flooding of this section involved the relocation of 6,500 residents to new towns built at the expense of the project.

 Navigation work mainly included building locks and dredging channels to the 27 feet (8.3 meters) standard.
 In the International Rapids section, the United States built and dredged a 16 km long channel with two 800 feet (244 meters) long, 80 feet (24.5 meters) wide, and 30 feet (9.2 meters) deep locks, the Dwight D. Eisenhower and the Bertrand H. Snell Locks.
-The Thousand Islands sections between Lake Ontario and the International Rapids was also dredged to 27 feet by both Canadian and American Governments.
+The Thousand Islands sections between Lake Ontario and the International Rapids were also dredged to 27 feet by Canadian and American Governments.
 A significant share of the work was undertaken by the Canadian Government with the construction of a lock (Iroquois Lock) to bypass the Iroquois Dam, the enlargement of the Beauharnois Canal (25.7 km long) and two locks (Upper and Lower Beauharnois) and a new 32 km canal to bypass the Lachine Rapids near Montreal and which included two locks (St. Lambert and Cote Ste.
 Catherine).
-Lake St. Francois and Lake St. Louis were also dredged as well as the Welland Canal which was deepened to 27 feet.
+Lake St. Francois and Lake St. Louis were also dredged, as well as the Welland Canal, which was deepened to 27 feet.

 2. Sections of the Seaway

 The St. Lawrence Seaway is only one part of a greater navigation system and should not be confused with the St. Lawrence River or the Great Lakes.
-It is overall a relatively small section of the system that begins in Montreal, goes through Lake Ontario and ends at Lake Erie at the outcome of the Welland Canal.
+It is overall a relatively small section of the system that begins in Montreal, goes through Lake Ontario, and ends at Lake Erie at the outcome of the Welland Canal.
 Navigation beyond that point is no longer considered part of the seaway.
 The St. Lawrence Seaway can be divided into four major sections corresponding to specific infrastructures.

 - Beauharnois Section.
 This 74 km section extends from the end of Lake St. Louis to Cornwall in Ontario.
 It serves two major purposes, which are navigation and power generation.
 Two 42 feet (12 meters) lift dams were built, the Upper and Lower Beauharnois locks, permitting the Seaway to cross the Cascades, Split Rock, Cedars, and Coteau Rapids between Lake St. Louis and Lake St. Francois.
-The second purpose is a power dam taking advantage of an 80 feet (24 meters) drop, the Beauharnois Power Plant.
+The second purpose is a power dam taking advantage of an 80-foot (24-meter) drop, the Beauharnois Power Plant.
 This power plant is supported by a set of dams that regulate the flow along this section.

 - International Section.
 Such as the Beauharnois section, the International section has been the object of navigation and power works, but this section is jointly administered by Canada and the United States.
 It is 71 km long and consists of a set of dams (Long Sault and Iroquois), powerhouses, locks (Iroquois, Dwight.
 D. Eisenhower, and Bertrand H. Snell), channels, and dikes, creating vast power pools.
 This section climbs 93 feet (28 meters).
-It can be subdivided between the International Rapids section and the Thousand Islands section.
+It can be subdivided between the International Rapids and Thousand Islands sections.

 - Great Lakes Channels.
 This section is composed of a series of channels and locks linking the Great Lakes together.
-The Welland Canal is the most significant, with 8 locks climbing 326 feet (99 meters) from Lake Ontario to Lake Erie, where the seaway ends.
-The channels linking Lake Erie and Lake Huron (St. Claire River, Lake St. Claire and Detroit River), Lake Huron and Lake Michigan (Straits of Mackinac) and Lake Huron and Lake Superior (St. Mary’s River and Soo Locks, a 6 meters climb) are also part of this system, but not considered to be part of the seaway.
+The Welland Canal is the most significant, with eight locks climbing 326 feet (99 meters) from Lake Ontario to Lake Erie, where the seaway ends.
+The channels linking Lake Erie and Lake Huron (St. Claire River, Lake St. Claire and Detroit River), Lake Huron and Lake Michigan (Straits of Mackinac), and Lake Huron and Lake Superior (St. Mary’s River and Soo Locks, a 6 meters climb) are also part of this system, but not considered to be part of the seaway.

 Further, the St. Lawrence is part of the North American system of river and coastal navigation, which is complementing the existing railway and highway systems.

 The Seaway is generally open for navigation from late March / early April to mid-December, which is about 275 days.
 It can accommodate ships up to 766 feet (233.5 meters) long and 80 feet (24.4 meters) wide in the range of 30,000 dwt.
-The draft of the Seaway was upgraded in 2006 to 26’6″ and there are plans to expand the draft to 26’9″.
+The draft of the Seaway was upgraded in 2006 to 26’6″, and there are plans to expand the draft to 26’9″.
 Each additional inch of draft enables a ship to carry an additional 500 tons.
 A typical ship designed to use the Seaway, a Laker, can carry about 25,000 tons and is 222 meters long and 23 meters wide.
-This ship class is also referred to as Seawaymax since designed to fit specifically in the Seaway’s locks.
+This ship class is also referred to as Seawaymax since it was designed to fit specifically in the Seaway’s locks.
 It takes 8 to 10 days for a ship to go from Lake Superior to the Atlantic Ocean.
 On the Welland Canal, the slowest section of the seaway, the average transit time is about 11 hours.
 For the Montreal-Lake Ontario section, the average transit time is 24 hours upstream and 22 hours downstream.
 The difference is mainly attributed to the downstream river current.
 Pleasure boats can also use the Seaway to go from the Great Lakes to the Atlantic Ocean, but priority is obviously given to commercial ships at locks.

 - Grain.
 It is the most important cargo in terms of volume and accounts for 40% of all the cargo handled.
 Most of the grain comes from the American and Canadian prairies (mostly Manitoba and Saskatchewan) and is exported to international markets through the Seaway.
 Wheat accounts for 50% of the total grain, while corn and soybeans take 30%.
-Barley, oats, rye and other grains account for the 20% that remains.
-Several ports along the Seaway have grain handling infrastructures.
+Barley, oats, rye, and other grains account for the 20% that remains.
+Several ports along the Seaway have grain-handling infrastructures.